patrickcollins12/esphome-fan-controller/README.md

 - **ESP32**.
 You can use any ESP32.
 I'm using a NodeMCU compatible board.
 Mine cost $4 from Aliexpress<br><img src="images/nodemcu-esp32.png" width="100">

+## Choosing a Good Fan
+As you'll see below, our fans are being powered by the PWM pin.
+Our expectation is that the fans stop spinning at 0% power.
+Some people have reported that some fans don't stop running at 0% power (or worse that they stop completely at 100% power which is weird).

+It appears that Corsair and Noctua fans behave as expected so you might want to stick with them.

+However, if your fan does behave this way, you can use a MOSFET like the FQP30N06L to add an on/off switch to another GPIO pin to completely cut the power when the PWM output is at 0%.
+If you need a schematic, please [post an issue](https://github.com/patrickcollins12/esphome-fan-controller/issues/new) and we can help out.

 ## Wiring Diagram
 <img src="images/12v%20fan%20controller.png">